prgrphnrtr/mUPC/UPCRoP/UPCRoP.md

 1. Proceedings may be started against a plurality of defendants if the Court has competence in respect of all of them.

 2. The Court may separate the proceedings into two or more separate proceedings against different defendants.

-3. Where the Court orders a separation of proceedings under paragraph  2, the claimants in the new proceedings shall pay a new court fee in accordance with Pa rt 6, unless the Court decides otherwise.
+3. Where the Court orders a separation of proceedings under paragraph 2, the claimants in the new proceedings shall pay a new court fee in accordance with Part 6, unless the Court decides otherwise.

 ### SECTION  2 - CHANGE IN PARTIES